Yale Film Archive: History

 In 1968, Yale began collecting 16mm film with the purchase of several hundred prints known as the John Griggs Collection of Classic Films.
 The Griggs films came to Yale largely through the efforts of experimental filmmaker Standish Lawder, then Assistant Professor in Yale’s History of Art Department, and Yale alumnus Spencer Berger, a film collector and historian of the Barrymore family.
 The purchase was funded by three alumni: Fred W. Beinecke, Richard E. Fuller, and Chester J. LaRoche Jr., all graduates of the University.
 Although modest, this acquisition encouraged other collectors to donate their films, which then became part a vital part of film curricula.

 Over the next 15 years, film as an academic discipline grew immensely, leading to the formation of both the Film Studies Program and the Yale Film Study Center in 1982.
 During the 1980s, the 16mm archive burgeoned with film donations by Yale alumni Spencer Berger, Ralph Hirshorn, and others, while Yale’s 35mm archive was born with hundreds of rare prints of television programs produced by Herbert Brodkin, and collections such as those of the pioneering experimental director Mary Ellen Bute, a 1926 alumna of the Yale School of Drama.

-In 2013, the monthly screening series "Treasures from the Yale Film Archive," showcasing 35mm prints from the archive's collection, began.
-The screenings feature introductions by Film Archive staff as well as Yale faculty, and have also included guest filmmakers such as Michael Roemer, Warrington Hudlin, Tamar Simon Hoffs, Norman Weissman, Frank and Caroline Mouris, and Willie Ruff, as well as musical accompaniment for silent films by Donald Sosin.
+In 2014, the monthly screening series "Treasures from the Yale Film Archive," showcasing 35mm prints from the archive's collection, began.
+The screenings feature introductions by Film Archive staff as well as Yale faculty, and have also included guest filmmakers such as Lee Isaac Chung, Tamar Simon Hoffs, Warrington Hudlin, James Ivory, Frank and Caroline Mouris, Michael Roemer, Willie Ruff, Ira Sachs, and Norman Weissman, as well as musical accompaniment for silent films by Donald Sosin.

 In July, 2017, the Yale Film Archive formally became part of the Yale University Library.
 In January, 2021, the Film Archive moved to a newly renovated 3,200 square foot headquarters, designed by Apicella + Bunton Architects, in Sterling Memorial Library.